- Ontario College Diploma

-Graduate OpportunitiesGraduates are prepared to function as members of a nursing team in accordance with the Standards of Nursing Practice published by the College of Nurses of Ontario.
+Graduate OpportunitiesGraduates are prepared to function as members of an interprofessional team in accordance with the Standards of Nursing Practice published by the College of Nurses of Ontario.
 Students who successfully complete the program are eligible to write the National Registration examination, the successful completion of which deems the graduate eligible for registration by the College of Nurses of Ontario as a Registered Practical Nurse.
-Graduates find employment in nursing homes, acute and chronic care hospitals, residential homes for the aged and other community health-care settings.
+Graduates find employment in nursing homes, acute and chronic care hospitals, residential homes for the aged, and other community health-care settings.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: http://www.workingincanada.gc.ca

 Conestoga pathways enable students to build on their academic achievements in order to earn a degree or additional credential.
 Pathways are formed through agreements between Conestoga programs or partner institutions.
 View the transfer agreement opportunities for this program.

 Often applicants have earned credits from another college or university that may allow a student to be granted advanced standing or exemption.
 Learn more about credit transfer opportunities at Conestoga.